agilecrm/php-api/README.md

     				"tags" : "tag1, tag2"
     			  }
 ```

-	Email is mandatory

-  c. **Action parameter** must to set to
+  c. **action parameter** must to set to

 	POST if you need to add an entity to contact, like tags, or contact itself.

 	GET if you need to fetch an entity associated with the contact.

-	PUT to subtract score, or remove tags.
+	PUT to update contact properties, subtract score, or remove tags.

 	DELETE to delete a contact.